Surviving Emergencies and Disasters

 of the probability of an event occurring.

-are risks of very bad outcomes or "high consequence", but of low
+are risks of very bad outcomes or "high consequence

 is used during risk assessment to define the various levels of risk as the